RuichenQi/RuichenQi.github.io/_posts/2023-10-06-Delay in CMOS Integrated Circuits.md

 ![Capacitances](https://ruichenqi.github.io/assets/images/VLSI/2/capacitances.png)

-The gate capacitance of the transistors in X1 and the diffusion capacitance of the transistors in X2 do not matter because they do not connect to node B. We only care the parasitic capacitance of X1, the gate capacitance of X2 and the wire capacitance when we are considering the node B.
+The gate capacitance of the transistors in X1 and the diffusion capacitance of the transistors in X2 do not matter because they do not connect to node B. We only care the diffusion capacitance of X1, the gate capacitance of X2 and the wire capacitance when we are considering the node B.

 Suppose the transistors obey the long-channel models, when the voltage step arrives, we can analyse transient response as follows: